Pseudobulk Analysis with Decoupler and EdgeR

 2. How many genes meet the significance threshold in this analysis?

-1. Genes at the extremes of the Volcano plot are highly significant and exhibit strong differential expression.
-Consider exploring the biological significance of these genes to gain deeper insights into their roles.
+1. Genes at the extremes of the volcano plot are highly significant and show strong differential expression.
+Investigating their biological roles may provide valuable insights into the underlying mechanisms.

 Subsetting Samples from the Original AnnData Object